 - Mae Questal, who played Aunt Bethany, was the voice of Betty Boop.

-- Chevy’s angry rant on his boss was done exactly as it was written by Hughes.
+- Chevy’s angry rant on his boss was done exactly as it was written in the screenplay.

 It was really nice of Chechik to come out and talk with us about “Christmas Vacation,” a movie he succeeded in making a timeless classic and, as he put it, “very postcardy.”
 When asked why he hasn’t seen the film since it first came out, he said he just wanted to let it go and let it live.
 It certainly has had a long life since 1989, and the series continued on with “Vegas Vacation” and “Vacation” which starred Ed Helms and Christina Applegate.
 In response to one audience member who said his family watches it every year, Chechik replied, “I like your family!”